luizfelipefalcao/spiderblog/README.md

-This blog has developed by using create-react-app and awesome tecnologies, such:
+This blog was bootstrapped with Create React App and awesome tecnologies, such:

 - ReactJS
 - Firebase